 About Behavior Changes¶

-Each month (except for November and December), Snowflake selects one of the weekly full releases for the month to introduce behavior changes.
-The weekly release selected for the behavior changes may vary, but is typically the 3rd or 4th release for the month.
+Each month (except for December), Snowflake selects one of the weekly full releases for the month to introduce behavior changes.
+The weekly release selected for the behavior changes varies, but is typically the 4th or 5th release after the previous behavior change release.